Clementi Mall

-The Clementi Mall (Chinese 金文泰广场）is a shopping mall in Clementi, Singapore, at Clementi Town Centre.
-It is a five-storey mall with 290,000 square feet of retail space.
-It opened for business in January 2011, with the grand official opening in May that year.
-The mall is owned by CM Domain.
+The Clementi Mall (金文泰广场) is a shopping mall in Clementi, Singapore, at Clementi Town Centre.
+It is a six-storey retail development totaling approximately 191,000 square feet of retail space, which includes a basement shopping level and a basement carpark.
+The mall provides a range of stores and services, including the library and post office.
+It was built on the site of the old Clementi bus interchange.

+History

+To facilitate construction works for the integrated hub, Clementi Bus Interchange was moved to a temporary site next to its original location in late 2006.

+It opened for business in January 2011, with the grand official opening ceremony on 21 May 2011 officiated by the 7th President of Singapore, Tony Tan.
+The mall is owned by Paragon Reit, and allows the use of eCapitaVouchers.
 Above the mall is Clementi Towers, the first HDB project to be co-located within a shopping mall and bus interchange.

 The mall hosts 135 retail outlets including 16 restaurants and cafes.
-Anchor tenants include Best Denki, BHG Department Store (closed on 6 March 2022) and NTUC FairPrice Finest.
+Anchor tenants include Best Denki, Uniqlo, Miniso and NTUC FairPrice Finest.
+Tenants that have shut down include BHG (replaced by Uniqlo), Cotton On (replaced by Switch+), Rubi Shoes (replaced by Skechers) and Typo (replaced by Vivian & Sean).

 The Clementi Public Library is located in the mall, as is the office of the West Coast Town Council.
-The branch office of Singapore Post, previously located at Block 443, is also located at Level 5.
+The branch office of Singapore Post, previously located at Level 5, ceased operations in September 2024.

 Transport connections

-The Clementi Bus Interchange has direct access to the mall and the existing Clementi MRT station is linked directly to the mall at Level 3.
+The Clementi Bus Interchange has direct access to the mall.
+Clementi MRT station is connected directly to the mall via a link bridge at Level 3.